Sugar And Metabolic Health: Understanding Risk Factors

 • Carbohydrates are metabolized into smaller and easier-to-digest molecules, including sugar.

-• Sugar is the primary source of fuel for your organs (including your brain), muscles, and tissues.
+• Sugar is the main source of fuel for your organs (including your brain), muscles, and tissues.

-• The quality and the quantity of sugar consumed can impact your health.
+• The quality and quantity of sugar consumed can increase or decrease your risk of metabolic diseases.

 • Too much sugar can have adverse effects on your health.